ShobiStassen/VIA/docs/Tutorial Video.rst

 * Via can also be run on Linux, setup is similar. with hnswlib potentially needed to be installed using pip or conda forge prior to pip install via

-StaVia Implementaion and Basic Usage
+StaVia Implementation and Basic Usage
 ---------------------------------

 .. raw:: html